 Then you’re given a small piece of code:

 Just copy/paste the code into your website where you’d like the survey to appear.
 And next time you load your website, your survey will show up exactly where you want it.
-Take a look at the live survey below—we embedded it into this blog post just for you.
-(Go ahead—take our survey!)
+You can try it out for yourself by embedding one of our user feedback surveys.

 Embedding your survey into your website is great when you want a seamless browsing experience for your website visitors.
 But not everybody who visits your website will come across a survey you embed into a particular page.
 Face it: If you’re running a quick poll or hoping to get your Net Promoter® Score, sometimes your survey needs a little boost to get in front of your visitors.